PandasWhoCode/rootly-incident-action/README.md

 1. `alert_external_id` - An external ID to associate with the alert.
 1. `alert_external_url` - An external URL to associate with the alert.
 1. `create_alert` - Whether to create an associated alert (defaults to true).
+1. `create_incident` - Whether to create an incident (defaults to true).
+1. `create_public_incident` - Whether to create a public incident (defaults to false, meaning the incident is private).
 1. `environments` - Comma-separated environment names.
 1. `incident_types` - Comma-separated incident type names.

 **Outputs:**

-- `incident-id` - ID of the created incident for API usage
+- `incident-id` - ID of the created incident (if created) for API usage
 - `alert-id` - ID of the created alert (if created) for API usage

 ## Usage